LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

       encrypted if this parameter is specified.
 Optional.
    :param -ownerPassword:
-      Specifies a password that will be required to open the resulting PDF in an editor including Acrobat Pro, Lasso's ``pdf_read`` type, etc. The file will be encrypted if this parameter is specified.
+      Specifies a password that will be required to open the resulting PDF in an editor including Acrobat Pro, Lasso's :type:`pdf_read` type, etc. The file will be encrypted if this parameter is specified.
 Optional.
    :param -encryptStrong:
       If specified then strong 128-bit encryption is used rather than 40-bit encryption.
-Note, encryption will only be performed if either ``-userPassword`` or ``-ownerPassword`` is specified.
+Note that encryption will only be performed if either ``-userPassword`` or ``-ownerPassword`` is specified.
 Optional.
    :param -permissions:
       A comma-delimited list of permissions for the PDF file.
 Values include